Fire-Sale/academic-kickstart/content/authors/admin/_index.md

 # user_groups:
 # - Researchers
 # - Visitors
+# Recently, I also begin to maintain a [website](https://gaofan.gitbook.io/paper-notes/) for notes of papers that I've read and plan to read.
 ---

 I'm a senior undergrad majoring in CS & Math at UW Madison.
 Before transferred to Madison, I spent two wonderful years at the CS Department of University of Electronic Science & Technology of China.
 I love math and am experienced in competitive programming.